-Burghley sponsored ride: how to take part | Horse & Hound
+Burghley Horse Trials sponsored ride: how to take part | Horse & Hound

-Entries are open for the SEIB Burghley sponsored ride, and this year runners as well as riders are welcome.
+Entries are open for the SEIB Burghley Horse Trials sponsored ride, and this year runners as well as riders are welcome.

 For the 17th time, the sponsored ride is taking place on the final day on the CCI4*, on Sunday, 2 September, along with the new 5km SEIB Horseless Burghley fun run.